Ogaden National Liberation Front: 2000s insurgency

 In 2001, ONLF training camps were operational in Eritrea and by 2002 training began for the first contingent of ONLF female fighters.
 Over the early 2000's the ONLF's military capabilities expanded and the organization began stepping up attacks against Ethiopian military positions in the Ogaden, with a significant escalation in armed conflict occurring during 2005.
-The Ethiopian government took advantage of the War on Terror to routinely label opposition movements terrorists, and accused the ONLF of being associated with and linked to Al-Qaeda.
+The Ethiopian government took advantage of the war on terror to routinely label opposition movements terrorists, and accused the ONLF of being associated with and linked to Al-Qaeda.

 On 21 May 2006 the ONLF entered into an alliance with five different Ethiopian opposition groups in an effort to strengthen the resistance to the TPLF dominated central government.
 Included were the Ethiopian People's Patriotic Front, the Oromo Liberation Front, and the Sidama Liberation Front.

+Between February and July 2006, the ENDF tried to destroy the ONLF in various operations but failed.
+The approximately 5,000 to 7,000 ONLF troops faced an Ethiopian army garrison of around 15,000.
+This permanent garrison was reinforced with a further 25,000 troops during 2006.